taniyakapoor/Causal-PINN-for-beam/README.md

 # Causal-PINN-for-beam
-Transfer learning for improved generalizability in causal physics-informed neural networks for beam simulations
+To reproduce results of this paper: Transfer learning for improved generalizability in causal physics-informed neural networks for beam simulations